If you’re stuck at home, bored, and happen to use Comcast Internet, here’s something to consider, the Xfinity Flex.

 Straight forward registration, Comcast hardware integration

-To get started with the streaming, you’ll first need to register the Flex with your Comcast account.
+You’ll first need to register the Flex with your Comcast account to get started with the streaming.

 If you use a Comcast Internet gateway, the Flex can detect it by itself and get connected right away.
 If not, you’ll have to enter some information, such as part of a registered phone number.
 It was painless.

 In my case, the hardest part was when I needed to enter the Wi-Fi password.
-Unfortunately, you can’t use voice for this, so make sure you set yours to be something easy to enter.
+Unfortunately, you can’t use voice for this.
+(Make sure you set your Wi-Fi password to be something easy to enter.)

 Wi-Fi vs. Network port: You can use either the network port or Wi-Fi at a time.
 To switch from one to another, you need to plug or unplug the network cable and then restart the Flex.
 You can not switch between the two when the device is on.

-By the way, the Flex is well integrated within Comcast xFi system.
-You can use it to manage your account, other xFi hardware as well as viewing messages and notification on the screen.
+By the way, the Flex is well integrated within the Comcast xFi system.
+You can use it to manage your account, other xFi hardware, and viewing messages and notifications on the screen.

 Comcast Internet required

-While the Xfinity is free, it only works with Comcast Internet.
+While the Flex is free, it only works with Comcast Internet.
 If you use it with a broadband connection of a different provider, your TV will go blank and remains that way.

-Limited apps and user accessibility, good rotating free content
+Limited apps and user accessibility, no YouTube TV, good rotating free content

-The Xfinity Flex comes with a few popular apps, including Hulu, Netflix, Amazon Prime, and some premium cable channels, including Epix, HBO, and Showtime.
+The Xfinity Flex comes built-in with popular streaming apps, including Hulu, Netflix, Amazon Prime, and some premium cable channels, including Epix, HBO, and Showtime.
 It also has a slew of other free services, such as YouTube, Peacock, Tubi, Pluto, and so on.

-By the way, there’s no YouTube TV and you can’t add or remove apps by yourself, either.
+By the way, the Xinitty Flex doesn’t allow for YouTube TV, and you can’t add or remove many popular apps by yourself, either.
 In short, Comcast controls what you get to do with the Flex.
+This is by far the biggest shortcoming of the device.

 The Flex has a Free to me section where it offers lots of free content.
 For example, all of the premium services mentioned above are available free one way or another.
 Either for a limited time or some certain shows/features.
 Also, the Peacock network is always free.

-The bottom line is at any given time you can count on having something of quality for yourself or your kids to watch.
+The bottom line is at any given time, you can count on having something of quality for yourself or your kids to watch.
 Just don’t expect to have precisely what you want, when you want it.
-For that, you need a subscription with a particular service.
+For that, you need a subscription to a particular service.

 I’ve used the Xfinity Flex for a week now and watched more movies on it than I thought I would.
 It made the basement where I’ve been hiding from my kids now and then more tolerable.
 The fact that the content was available for free, for only a short period, made it more enticing somehow.